 What is Women’s studies?

 Women’s studies draws as far back as to the women’s right’s movements taking off during the 1960’s.
 A time of ideals striving for women’s liberation and equal rights in a male dominated world, the big question mark and criticism was simply put as a question.
+Looking for a list of institutions offering women’s studies?
 Where are the women?
 Today the world looks different, and with the complexity of the equal rights movements today dealing with a row of different issues and questions it is not as simple a question as that.
 However, asking it in current times bring to light some clear indication of big issues in need of finding resolve.
 Something which can only be found in fundamental changes in the way we think.
 Which is why Women’s studies is such a broad and developing field.

 The representation of women are still insufficient for equality in most areas of progress, and today there is greater need than ever to critically examine and re-examine the conceptual bases of how society and culture is driving a variety of fields.